Skip to main content

 - Can I get at least one short testimonial?

-- Can I write a few hundred words that only make sense for this city?
+- Can I write a few hundred words that only make sense for this specific city?

-If the answer is "no" to all of that, the city goes on a "later" list.
+If the answer is "no" to all of those, the city goes on a "later" list.
+There's no point building a page you can't support with real content.

 He creates a new page with: